tedharrison-rpc/reference-style-guidance/draft1.md

 **Dates for references to websites**

-If the website being reference includes a publication date or "Last modified" date (or equivalent) include it as the date for the reference.
+If the website being reference includes a publication date or "Last modified" date (or equivalent), include it as the date for the reference.

-TODO should we include the archived date?
+REVIEW should we include the archived date?

 ### Wikipedia Articles